shehab400/Ascend-Mobile-Testing/README.md

 # Ascend Mobile App – Automated Testing Suite

-This repository contains the automated test suite for the **Ascend mobile application**, covering functional and regression testing across various modules using Python and a page-object-based framework.
+This repository contains the automated test suite for the **Ascend mobile application**, covering E2E Testing across various modules using Python and a page-object-based framework.

 ---